polylogyx/platform-docs/03_Provisioning_Polylogyx_Client/Readme.md

 The PolyLogyx client that is a part of the PolyLogyx endpoint platform, leverages osquery, a multi-platform operating system monitoring and instrumentation framework.
-Typically, deploying osquery and running it across your fleet can be a daunting and complicated task.
-Using CPT makes it easy to deploy and communicate with management server.
 Here are the features the PolyLogyx client offers:

 -   Compliance (PCI, HIPAA)